The benefits of a Settler Stable

 Frequently Asked Questions

-All Outpost Building kitsets, including our Settler Horse Stables, are built from the highest quality materials, sourced right here in New Zealand.
+All Outpost Building kitsets, including our settler stables, are built from the highest quality materials, sourced right here in New Zealand.
 Our famously tough timber framing is made from locally sourced, sustainable NZ pine, and our corrugated iron roofing is manufactured in New Zealand too.

 In your Settler Horse Stable kitset, you can expect to find: